Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 In the event of a fraud challenge, the process is more complex.
-There is a second, equivalent state transition function for generating state roots which is much slower but also much more rigorous fraud prove.
+There is a second, equivalent state transition function for generating state roots which is much slower but also a much more rigorous fraud prove.

-That process models the L2 state as virtual machine, complete with an operating system, which continuously reads messages from the rollup inbox contract using a special `ReadInboxMessage` opcode, and handles them accordingly.
+That process models the L2 state as a virtual machine, complete with an operating system, which continuously reads messages from the rollup inbox contract using a special `ReadInboxMessage` opcode, and handles them accordingly.
 If an inbox message describes a batch of raw L2 transactions, the L2 OS knows it should